burock/sharesfor/README.md

 # sharesfor
 ---
+sharesfor is an open source messaging and collaboration platform, that features simple integration capabilities with your existing applications.

+📌 For a high-level business overview, see our [Executive Brief](./EXECUTIVE_BRIEF.md).

-sharesfor is an open source messaging and collaboration platform, that features simple integration capabilities with your existing applications. sharesfor can relate to objects in your existing application and provide message threads related to that object -and others that may be co-related- thereby sharing and collecting information on it.
+sharesfor can relate to objects in your existing application and provide message threads related to that object -and others that may be co-related- thereby sharing and collecting information on it.

 Objects can for instance be the accounts, contacts, projects, etc. in your CRM; the courses, lectures, subjects, classes, etc. on your Learning Management Sytem;  or any other item in any of your applications.